Paul Sullivan & Laura Harker round-up some spring-themed events and activities…

 Like photography?
 Keep an eye on the Martin Gropius Bau and C/O Berlin, as well as Camera Work (an elegant two-story space hidden off the busy Kantstrasse that shows the likes of Diane Arbus and Irving Penn as well as new photographers) and the Kicken Gallery, which hosts four large exhibitions per year of museum quality.

-There’s also the option of spending a lazy day hanging out in one of Berlin’s cosy cafes.
+If that all sounds like too much activity, there’s also the option of spending a lazy day hanging out in one of Berlin’s cosy cafes.
+And for more bad weather ideas, check out our Winter Survival Guide.